 From here, the basics are pretty intuitive; you can move around with the cursor

-move up a screen, and to quit the program; Q will quit unconditionally from
+move up a screen, and to quit the program; Q

 any screen.

-You can press o to open the feed’s URL in a browser; this works fine if
+to open the feed’s URL in a browser; this works fine if

 you’re using an X server, but you can also configure this to be a command-line

-browser like lynx if you’d prefer with the browser option in the
+if you’d prefer with the browser

 configuration file.
 If you’re using PuTTY and you’re going to be copy-pasting